 - Gregory A Kreutzer, DN, developer of "Bio-Energy Metabolic Efficiency Analysis" and founder of Natural Health Resources.
 In 1999, his Web site stated that there were 3,000 urine testers worldwide and that they could earn up to $1,000 per day.

 - Julie Keegan, who practiced acupuncture and Oriental medicine in Clinton, Washington.

 - Donald Mantell, MD, who operated the Wholistic Health Clinic in Sarver, Pennsylvania, is said to have received BS and master's degrees in the early 1980s.

 - Jan Noble, DN, MScM, who operates the Holistic Life Institute of Learning and the Academy for Reiki Masters Training, in Modesto, California.
 Her "MScM" credential is from the University of Metaphysical Sciences in Studio City, California.
 In an e-mail to me, she stated: "My studies with the American College of Nutripathy concerned nutrition only.
 I did not study the urine/saliva material (It was not required), only the home-study portion of the school that offered training in nutrition, food chemistry, supplementation, organic gardening, reflexology, flower essences, homeopathy, and exercise."

 - Sal D'Onofrio, DN, DD, who operates Health Guardians in Redondo Beach.
 California.
 He calls his urine/saliva test "Nutri Energy Systems Analysis" and states that it determines "digestive efficiency."

-- Marcelle Shane, who operates German House Reflexology in Sarnie, Ontario (Canada).
-Her Web site offers reflexology, reiki and "biological immunity analysis."
+- Marcelle Shane, who operated German House Reflexology in Sarnie, Ontario (Canada).
+Her Web site offered reflexology, reiki and "biological immunity analysis."